JasonMDev/rails-link-aggregator/README.md

 ## Further information
 ### Rails Commands
-Comamnd used to create models and controllers.
+Commands used to create models and controllers.
 [*link*](railsCommandInputs.md)

 ### Snapshots